codefellows-seattle-javascript-401d15/31-image-uploads/lab-padget/README.md

 # Lab 32: Testing Components

 ## Description
 For this lab we fixed a few issues with the existing cfgram app and worked on testing.
-Editing a gallery no longer requires a page refresh.
+It no longer requires a page refresh to see the upload image file feature.

 * [Class 31](https://github.com/codefellows/seattle-javascript-401d15/tree/master/class-31-image-uploads)
 * [Lab 31](https://github.com/codefellows-seattle-javascript-401d15/31-image-uploads)